ananthakrishnantm/Modular-Ability-System/README.md

    - Add abilities to the `AbilityManager → Ability Components` list
    - Assign the `Fireball.prefab` to `FireballAbility → fireballPrefab`

+## To Setup in a new Scene

+1. Create a new capsule with any name example `player` and attach the `ability manager` from the `./core`
+2.  while the `player` game object is selected attache the abilities ex `DashAbility` to the gameobject also drag it from the gameobject and attach it to the `abilitymanager`
+3. The first ability is activated with keyboard press `q` and second in `e` and the third with `mouseclick`.

 ---

 ## 🎯 Usage Guide